communitiesuk/delta-common-infrastructure/README.md

 ## Creating an environment

+### 0 AWS Shield Advanced

+Note that the Terraform code adds AWS Shield protection to some resources if configured to. (e.g. `production`).
+Before protection is applied, AWS Shield Advanced needs to be manually turned on in the account.
+NOTE: it is extremely expensive (as in $3000 a month, minimum 12 months), but connected accounts are covered by the same charge.
+Child accounts still need the setting enabled individually, which is currently a manual process.
+Do not enable unless you have a clear green light!

 ### 1 DNS setup

 The Terraform code supports multiple domains, though one of these will have to be chosen as the primary domain